tcdl/msb-es-archiver/README.md

 # msb-es-archiver
-Archives all messages to Elastic Search
+Listens to all channels and archives messages to Elasticsearch.